ckempke/UnityTerrainGeneration/docs/README.md

 boundaries of procedural design.

 Will this turn into something more than some musings on the web?
 Who knows!
 That's the wonder of it.

+Another wonder of the modern internet is that you never know who's going to wander by, curtesy of Bing, Google, or the world's most specific typo.
+If you're looking for me, contact information is over at https://www.chriskempke.com

+--Chris